-In November 2019, the Utah Division of Water Resources finalized the state’s Regional Water Conservation Goals, which are established for nine regions around the state for municipal and industrial (M&I) water conservation.
-M&I includes residential, commercial, institutional (for example, schools and parks), and industrial water use, and excludes agriculture, mining, and power generation.
-Thank you to all who participated in the process.
+The state’s Regional Water Conservation Goals, established in 2019, are for Utah’s nine municipal and industrial (M&I) areas.
+M&I includes residential, commercial, institutional (for example, schools and parks) and industrial water use, but excludes agriculture, mining, and power generation as these are classified individually.

 As recommended by the 2015 Legislative Audit, 2017 Follow-up Audit, Third-Party Review, and 2017 Recommended State Water Strategy, regional water conservation goals were developed to enhance water conservation efforts around the state.
-Given Utah’s diverse geography, establishing region-specific goals makes sense.
-These goals are created for nine regions around the state and take into account climate, elevation, and each region’s unique characteristics and needs.
+Region-specific goals support the unique characteristics and needs of Utah’s diverse climates and ecosystems.

 View the press release